Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 In order to recommend tax-smart withdrawals to a household, advisors used to have to manually look through each account owned by a household member and calculate the tax burden of the withdrawal.
 There was no way for them to look at the accounts as a whole, only individually.
 There was also no way of running multiple scenarios at one time to determine which provided the most favorable outcome.

 Going further with this, advisors could not efficiently look at the repercussions of the withdrawal and the rebalancing required for the portfolio before executing it.
 Rebalancing can be complicated, especially if trying to ensure that the tax efficiency remains maximized across the entire household.
-Rebalancing can be completed extremely easily (if it’s even needed at all) after taking tax-smart withdrawals as directed by the LifeYield technology.
+Rebalancing can be completed extremely easily (if it’s even needed at all) after taking tax-smart withdrawals as directed by the SEI LifeYield technology.

-When identifying how to make tax-smart withdrawals, LifeYield can optionally manage the withdrawal process using a proprietary “tax-aware” lot selection method that will consider the entire household portfolio.
-With LifeYield technology, it is possible to incorporate a more integrated, tax-intelligent process during the withdrawal instead of having to perform an additional rebalance step after every withdrawal scenario.
+When identifying how to make tax-smart withdrawals, SEI LifeYield can optionally manage the withdrawal process using a proprietary “tax-aware” lot selection method that will consider the entire household portfolio.
+With SEI LifeYield technology, it is possible to incorporate a more integrated, tax-intelligent process during the withdrawal instead of having to perform an additional rebalance step after every withdrawal scenario.

 Tax-Harvesting